 Master of Public Health (MPH)

-The School of Public Health MPH Program offers two options for students.
-A traditional four-semester MPH program offered in-person or online, and an accelerated program available for completion within 12 months.
-As a CEPH accredited institution, students are eligible to take the CPH exam upon completion of their MPH.
+The School of Public Health MPH Program offers two options for students: a traditional four-semester MPH program offered in-person or online, and an accelerated program available for completion within 12 months.
+As our School is a CEPH accredited institution, students are eligible to take the CPH exam upon completion of their MPH core courses.

 |NEW!
 Urban Health||This concentration is designed to equip students with the knowledge and skills to address complex health issues specific to urban areas.
 Focusing on racial disparities and cultural competency, graduates are prepared for positions in government agencies and non-profits to develop and evaluate culturally-appropriate programs and conduct community needs assessments to improve the health of diverse urban populations.
 View Curriculum >|

 |Biostatistics||The Biostatistics program trains students in statistics applied to public health and healthcare settings.
 This professional degree program provides experiential learning in biostatistical methods and data management with large data sets, using using SAS® and a variety of analytic software & techniques.
 Graduates learn marketable skills that enable them to work in health departments, research institutions, consulting firms, nongovernmental agencies, CDC and WHO field programs, and pharmaceutical companies.
 View Curriculum >|

 |Epidemiology||The curriculum focuses on epidemiologic principles and research skills, as well as skills related to the processing, reporting and analysis of data to identify factors that determine the distribution of health and disease in human populations.
 Graduates of the program are prepared for competitive fellowships as well as employment in health departments, public health organizations, and research institutions.
 View Curriculum >|